Polymyositis and Dermatomyositis

 Muscle damage may cause muscle pain and difficulty lifting the arms above the shoulders, climbing stairs, or arising from a sitting position.

-Doctors check muscle enzymes in the blood and sometimes test electrical activity of muscles, do magnetic resonance imaging on muscles, check levels of muscle enzymes in the blood, examine a piece of muscle tissue, or a combination.
+Doctors check muscle enzymes in the blood and sometimes test electrical activity of muscles, do magnetic resonance imaging on muscles, examine a piece of muscle tissue, or a combination.

 Corticosteroids taken by mouth are usually helpful.